Malik-0032/SecureScan-Pro/README.md

 # Or use a local server:
 python -m http.server 8000

-📡 API Endpoints
-The backend server exposes the following endpoints:

-POST /run_scan

-Performs security scan on specified URL
-Request body: { "url": "https://example.com", "scanType": "full", "options": {...} }

-POST /generate_pdf

-Generates PDF report from scan results
-Request body: Scan results JSON

-POST /share

-Creates shareable link for scan results
-Request body: Scan results JSON

-🎯 Future Enhancements
+# 🎯 Future Enhancements
 ->  Integration with additional security tools
 ->  Enhanced reporting capabilities
 ->  Real-time collaboration features
 ->  Custom scan templates
 ->  API key authentication
 ->  Historical scan comparisons

-🤝 Contributing
+# 🤝 Contributing
 Contributions are welcome!
 Please feel free to submit a Pull Request.
 For major changes, please open an issue first to discuss what you would like to change.

 Fork the repository